spartansystems/react-tutorials/README.md

 <Header title={title} text={text} />

-// which should result in the following
+// should result in the following
 <section>
   <h1>Rufio</h1>
   <p>